SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_view.rst

      - An optional comma separated list of column names for the view.
 If specified, these column names will override the column names in the response of the query in the ``AS query`` statement.
    * - ``AS query``
      - The select query to execute when the view is referenced.

+.. * - ``OR REPLACE``
+..   - Create a new view, and overwrite any existing views by the same name.
+Does not return an error if the view already exists.

 Examples
 ===========